Carex obnupta

 Carex obnupta is a species of sedge known by the common name slough sedge.

-It is native to western North America from British Columbia to California where it grows abundantly in wet, often saline habitat such as wetlands.
+Description

 The plant produces upright, angled stems approaching 1.2 meters in maximum height, growing in beds or colonies from rhizome networks.
 The inflorescence is a cluster of flower spikes accompanied by a long leaflike bract.
 The pistillate spikes and sometimes the staminate spikes dangle on peduncles.
 The fruit is coated by a hard, tough, shiny perigynium which is generally dark in color.

+Distribution and habitat

+Carex obnupta is native to western North America from British Columbia to California where it grows abundantly in wet, often saline habitat such as wetlands.